 - Muddle the orange slice and bitters in the bottom of the a glass.
 Add the syrup, Woodford Reserve and ice.
 Garnish with a cinnamon stick (optional).

 Not too familiar with the next cocktail on the list?
 Well, you need to be as this Negroni cocktail recipe is simple, sophisticated and easy to prepare.
 In fact, it’s typically served stirred, but it can also be shaken, strained and served in a cocktail glass, topped with a lemon twist.
 So make sure you use a premium gin – and reduce the Campari proportion if you’re not accustomed to bitter aperitifs!
-This is another of our favourite cocktail recipes so read on, start mixing and enjoy!
+This is another of my favourite cocktail recipes so read on, start mixing and enjoy!

 1 oz sweet vermouth